pavel-kirienko/cyphal-bridge-and-router/README.md

    - On `vcan0`: `y pub 1000:uavcan.primitive.scalar.integer64 '!$ n'`
    - On `vcan1`: `y sub 1000:uavcan.primitive.scalar.integer64`
 4. Observe that there is no traffic crossing the network segments as they are isolated.
-5. Run the bridge orchestration file.
+5. Run `y mon` in each network segment to see the activity.

+## Bridge evaluation

+1. Run `bridge_serial_socketcan.orc.yaml`.
 It will launch two bridges: `vcan0 <-bridge-> serial <-bridge-> vcan1`.
-6. Observe that the subscriber now sees the data from the publisher.
+2. Observe that the subscriber now sees the data from the publisher.
-7. Running a new instance of `y sub 1000` or `y pub 1000 whatever` will show that type discovery is also working.
+3. Running a new instance of `y sub 1000` or `y pub 1000 whatever` will show that type discovery is also working.

-8. Run `y mon` to see the activity.
+## Router evaluation

+1. Run `router_serial_socketcan.orc.yaml`.
+It will launch two routers: `vcan0 <-router-> serial <-router-> vcan1`.
+2. Observe that the subscriber now sees the data from the publisher as if it was published by the nearest bridge (which is technically the case).
+3. Running a new instance of `y sub 1000` or `y pub 1000 whatever` will fail because the router does not have the registers containing the type information, and service transfers are not routed.